Keep calm and livestream: Free resource centre helps churches go digital

 by Tan Huey Ying // February 21, 2020, 5:27 pm

-Some churches are livestreaming their Sunday services to help stay-home worshippers stay connected.
+Churches are encouraged to continue broadcasting or livestreaming their Sunday services to help worshippers stay connected.
 Screengrab of Paya Lebar Methodist Church's livestream recording on February 16.

 “Traffic exploded!” said the text from 30-year-old Kevin Ng, referring to visitors to his newly-launched Streams of Life website, a one-stop resource on taking church online, with free how-to guides on setting up pre-recorded videos and livestreams.